aquasecurity/tfsec/docs/checks/azure/security-center/set-required-contact-details.md

 title: The required contact details should be set for security center
 ---

+# The required contact details should be set for security center

 ### Default Severity: <span class="severity low">low</span>

 ### Explanation